Good Deeds and Dirty Rags: Legacy

 Lead singer Martin Metcalfe described the release of Good Deeds and Dirty Rags as a "defining moment", stating that when the album was released "any musician who managed to have a proper album released felt they’d arrived in one way or another".
 He attributed the albums relatively strong charting position on the United Kingdom's albums charts as "another life landmark and I suppose would have cemented the ‘arrived’ metaphor if we’d managed to keep performing at that level".
-The moderate success of the album created an opportunities for the band to tour both Europe and the United States.
+The moderate success of the album created opportunities for the band to tour both Europe and the United States.
 It was during their tour in the United States some years later that they began working with musicians for what would later becoming Angelfish which was released as the side project to Goodbye Mr Mackenzie with Shirley Manson on vocals rather than Metcalfe.

 To commemorate thirty years since its release, the band (without Manson) began a tour across Scotland performing songs specifically from the album.
 Metcalfe claimed that Good Deeds and Dirty Rags "kicked everything off" for the band, and that "it deserves a bit of thanks which is what it’s been getting with the tour".
 He claimed that he was initially sceptical about revisiting the album, adding that musically the band "moved on from 80’s subversive pop/rock, and as a creative person it’s hard not to be critical of your own work but in the end, we realised that the songs were really well crafted".